anton-fedorov/kotlin-spring-issue/README.md

 ```
 apply from: 'local_plugin.gradle'
 ```
-In this case, `kotling-spring` plugin doesn't work properly, as main `@SpringBootApplication` class `HelloNotWorkingApp` keeps being final, while it should become open during compilation.
+In this case, `kotlin-spring` plugin doesn't work properly, as main `@SpringBootApplication` class `HelloNotWorkingApp` keeps being final, while it should become open during compilation.

 ## Reproduce issue